-- Transparent, which is handled by the surviving controller and is invisible (transparent) to the hosts. - Multiple-bus, which is handled by the hosts.
+- Transparent, which is handled by the surviving controller and is invisible (transparent) to the hosts. - Multiple-bus, which is handled by the hosts through either additional software or as a feature of the operating system.

 Either mode of failover can work with loop or fabric topology.